DIRECTOR PATHWAYS PROGRAM 2019

 ASSESSMENT PROCESS & APPLICATION DEADLINES:

 All applications will receive an initial eligibility, quality and relevance assessment by Screenworks staff.
-Shortlisted applications will be sent to ADG and an independent assessment panel comprised of highly qualified and experienced screen directors.
+Shortlisted applications will be sent the assessment panel comprised of ADG and Create NSW

 The assessment panel will consider how well the eligible applicants meet the selection criteria (see above).

-Applicants will be notified by late November/early December 2017 in writing of the outcome of their application.
+Applicants will be notified by early December 2018 in writing of the outcome of their application.